loafoe/terraform-hsdp-timescaledb/README.md

 # HSDP TimescaleDB module

-This module deploys TimescaleDB on Container Host the Apache Superset UI.
+This module deploys TimescaleDB on Container Host.
+Connect to it from your Cloud foundry application or other platform service.

 <!--- BEGIN_TF_DOCS --->
 ## Requirements